zyddnys/fast_io/readme.md

-This is a new Experimental library to replace iostream and cstdio based on C++ 2a feature concepts.
+This is a new header-only (module only in the future) Experimental library to replace iostream and cstdio based on C++ 2a feature concepts.
 Currently, the only compiler which supports Concepts TS is GCC.
+Supports VC preview as well.
+It can compile on clang concepts experimental.
+I have tested all the compilers.

+It can even work on android !!

 ## Documents
 ./doxygen/html/index.html